web-dave/webdave.de/src/assets/posts/angular-elements.md

 #### Create

-In a non Angular App you need to add all the needed scripts and styles in to your `index.html`
+In a non Angular application you need to add all the needed dependencies and styles in to the `index.html`

 ```html
     <link rel="stylesheet" href="styles.css"></head>